HVrettost/rent-a-place/README.md

 ## RENT A PLACE OVERVIEW

 TL;DR;
-A small application that you can rent a place / server side
+A small application that you can rent a place / server side - `ONGOING`

 Technologies